Food and beverage

 Alcoholic Beverages

-In order to serve alcohol, you must also employ a bartender from a university approved service.
-For the latest list contact Insurance Services at 480-727-9669.
-Some bartending services are unable to purchase the alcohol for you.
-You can either get your alcohol through services that your caterer recommends, or you can purchase the alcohol from a store either for reimbursement or with approved purchasing card that is linked to a Foundation Account.
+Some bartending services can provide and purchase the alcohol for you or you can purchase the alcohol from a store either for reimbursement or with approved purchasing card that is linked to a Foundation Account.

 You can never purchase alcohol, a bartending service or rent bar-ware or equipment with ASU funds (i.e. on a state or local accounts).